 It was found that males and females performed patrol duties in a similar fashion.
-Male and female officers used similar control-seeking techniques and had similar results.
+Both handled similar types of calls and both were equally likely to initiate contacts with citizens.
+Male and female officers used similar control-seeking techniques and had similar results, though males were slightly more likely to be fully successful in accomplishing their aims.
+Female officers were friendlier toward the public and had a more positive effect on citizens than did males.
 Citizens were more respectful and friendlier toward females.
+Female officers did not have any difficulty handling the limited number of observed incidents requiring strength or the possible use of force.
 Again it must be noted that the observational research was limited in scope and one must be cautious in interpreting the findings.